Questions and answers concerning side effects of COVID-19 vaccines and vaccine damage law

 Civil law is applicable for the assertion of liability claims, as this is a private-law dispute between the vaccinated person and the vaccine manufacturer.

 Affected persons who suspect that they have suffered vaccination damage can submit an application to the federal state authority in charge of them.
 As a rule, the competent authorities are the pension offices of the federal states.
 However, the federal states can also stipulate responsibilities that deviate from this.
-Therefore, you have to find out in your federal state where exactly you have to submit the application.
+That is why those affected will need to find out from their Land where exactly to file their claim.
 The competent federal state authority first decides whether a vaccination damage exists or not.
 If the vaccination was carried out in Germany, the claim is directed against the federal state in which the vaccination damage was caused.

 The claim for care requires neither illegality nor fault, but is based primarily on the causality between the vaccination and its consequences.
-In this context, the burden of proof for proving causality for the recognition of a damage to health as a consequence of the health damage exceeding the usual extent of a vaccination reaction is alleviated (§ 61 of the IfSG).
-For the recognition of a damage to health as a consequence of an injury in the sense of § 60 paragraph 1 sentence 1 of the IfSG, the probability of the causal connection is sufficient.
+For the purposes of recognition of an injury that goes beyond the extent of a normal vaccine reaction, the burden of proof in demonstrating causation has been eased.
+For damage to health as a consequence of an injury to be recognised, the likelihood of a causal link suffices.
 In assessing whether the prerequisites of the claim are met in the individual case, medical-scientific findings must be referred to.
 Full proof must be provided for the other prerequisites of the claim, i.e. their existence must be proven with a probability bordering on certainty.

 No, there is no provision for a reversal of the burden of proof for the compensation claim.
-This means that, with the exception of the exemptions from the burden of proof outlined above (question: "What do I have to consider if I want to assert a claim for compensation under the IfSG?"), full proof must be provided, i.e. the prerequisites of the compensation claim must be proven with a probability bordering on certainty.
+This means that, with the exception of the exemptions from the burden of proof outlined above, full proof must be provided, i.e. the prerequisites of the compensation claim must be proven with a probability bordering on certainty.
 This applies especially if there was damage caused by vaccination.

 The public health department can provide assistance in initiating the necessary investigations that will lead to clarification of the case and offer help in initiating the compensation procedure.